 The Oppo Reno features a 6.4-inch Full HD+ OLED display, Snapdragon 710 chipset, 6GB/8GB RAM, 128GB/256GB of storage, 3,765mAh battery and an in-display optical fingerprint scanner.

-The triple-camera setup includes a 48MP main camera, 8MP super wide 120-degree camera and a 13MP periscopic zoom camera.
+The triple-camera includes a 48MP primary camera, 8MP super wide 120-degree camera and a 13MP periscopic zoom camera.

 The combined focal length of the lenses is 16mm - 160mm which equates to 10x hybrid zoom.